Example

 This is a reflection prompt, not a recommendation.
 Consider discussing important decisions with a qualified professional.

 reFrame detects communication patterns for educational purposes.
-It does not diagnose conditions, provide therapy, or constitute professional advice.
+It does not assess conditions, provide therapy, or constitute professional advice.

 This is illustrative output rendered from a fictional scenario, not advice. reFrame is informed by Gottman research and is not a substitute for legal or therapeutic advice.
 If you or someone you know is in crisis, the 988 Suicide and Crisis Lifeline is available 24/7.